Electoral Fraud #

 “If the consent of the governed is extorted through the manipulation of mass fears,” Al Gore writes, “or embezzled with claims of divine guidance, democracy is impoverished."

-The “weaponising” of memes targeting former Labor leader Bill Shorten among the most “effective”, despite many connected to ‘death tax’ claims were found to be vastly exaggerated or patently untrue.
+Morrison on the other hand relied on the “weaponising” of many memes targeting former Labor leader Bill Shorten among the most “effective”, despite many connected to ‘death tax’ claims were found to be vastly exaggerated or patently untrue.

-Over the past decade, in 18 out of 18 federal and state elections, “Murdoch has viciously campaigned in support of one side of politics, the Liberal National party, and viciously campaigned against the Australian Labor party,” Rudd said.
+Kevin Rudd insists, over the past decade, in 18 out of 18 federal and state elections, “Murdoch has viciously campaigned in support of one side of politics, the Liberal National party, and viciously campaigned against the Australian Labor party,”

 Following the 2019 election, I wrote to the Australian Electoral Commission decrying the fact that they managed to bat away 87 formal complaints.
 They responded asking for more information.
 This was my reply: